-The science-based undergraduate degree offered by USC’s School of Health and Behavioural Sciences covers the foundations of medical science including biochemistry, microbiology, molecular biology and immunology.
+The science-based undergraduate degree offered by UniSC’s School of Health and Behavioural Sciences covers the foundations of medical science including biochemistry, microbiology, molecular biology and immunology.
 It also builds valuable hands-on clinical knowledge.

 Program Coordinator Professor John Lowe said having the course co-located on the Sunshine Coast with one of the country’s newest hospitals was a significant drawcard for future doctors.